front-end-intermediate/session-1/readme.md

 We also begin to cover NodeJS - focusing on Node Package Manager.

-At the end of today's class you should be able to manipulate the DOM and insert content into the DOM from an Array.

 ## Homework

 1. Review the notes below and recreate the steps performed up to the end of class (this will be available on Github in a repo called 'work')